ddugovic/python-chess-annotator/README.rst

 ::

-    pip3 install chess-annotator
+    pip3 install shogi-annotator

 Dependencies
 ------------

-You will need a `UCI <https://chessprogramming.wikispaces.com/UCI>`_ chess engine for analysis.
+You will need a `USI <https://shogiprogramming.wikispaces.com/USI>`_ shogi engine for analysis.
-`stockfish <https://stockfishchess.org/download/>`_ is the default.

-Any of the `variants supported by python-chess <https://python-chess.readthedocs.io/en/v0.27.3/variant.html>`_ should work.
-You will need a UCI engine that supports the variant you are trying to analyze.
-`Daniel Dugovic's stockfish fork <https://github.com/ddugovic/Stockfish>`_ supports most of the popular variants.

 ============
 Development